AlaaAttya/software-architect-roadmap/README.md

 There's no standard roadmap or specific methodology to follow to become an architect.
 Being a good architect is getting achieved by applying and implementing more than reading.

+Below is a broadway roadmap that you can follow to start being a software architect.

 ![map](images/map.png)